Skip to main content

 Corequisites

 • At least 20 credits of level 3 modules from the Department of Sociology.
 There is an interview process to establish all students' suitability for the module.
-All students' must successfully complete HMPPS Security Vetting
+Students' may have to complete HMPPS Security Vetting.

 Excluded Combinations of Modules